rodrigobrito/akamai-siem-connector/README.md

 ## 1. Introduction

-The project intends to provide a reliable, robust and scalable way for collecting security events (WAF, DDoS, BOT, etc.) and easily store then into SIEMs platforms that are not supported by the connectors provided by Akamai.
+The project intends to provide a reliable, robust and scalable way for collecting security events (WAF, DDoS, BOT, etc.) and easily store then into SIEMs platforms.

 ## 2. Motivation